 NTLM authentication is not supported.

 If your enterprise environment is configured to use a proxy server with basic authentication, the following behavior is observed.

 If you are leveraging the full functionality of the Creative Cloud, then your users are signing in via the Creative Cloud Desktop app to license the software and use the services.
 When the Creative Cloud Desktop app is first launched and detects a proxy in place, it prompts for credentials.

 Enter the credentials for the proxy server and select to save.
-When the 2015 Creative Cloud applications are launched, and then query for a connection to the Internet, they recognize that the credentials have already been set and stored by the Creative Cloud Desktop application and leverages them.
+When the Creative Cloud applications are launched, and then query for a connection to the Internet, they recognize that the credentials have already been set and stored by the Creative Cloud Desktop application and leverage them.

 Users no longer receive any prompts from the applications to connect to the Internet, and all the functionality is unlocked.

 The following application, however, has not fully integrated this support and the following behavior can be observed when in an authenticated proxy environment.

 A user is prompted multiple times to enter credentials.
 When a user selects to save credentials dialog is suppressed and not prompt on any subsequent launches.